 Is angling or stepping back my wall important?

-Whether you install your wall straight or at a slight angle/step depends on how high the wall is.
-Gravity works against a wall that is exactly perpendicular to ground level, and this pressure is mostly directed at the lower part of the wall.
+Gravity will work against a wall that is exactly perpendicular to ground level.
+This will direct most pressure to the lower part of the wall.